 The word “eho” (恵方) means “lucky direction” and “maki” (巻き) means roll.
 The name “ehomaki” supposedly came from Hiroshima Prefecture.

-Ehomaki doesn’t have a rule for which fillings you must use, so you can choose 7 of your favourite ingredients!
+Ehomaki doesn’t have a rule for which fillings you must use. so you can basically choose 7 of your favorite ingredients!

 - Imitation crab meat (crab sticks)